-The Shar-Pei has a very ancient history.
-It is not known quite how far back this goes, but there are statues that have a strong resemblance to the breed that date back to the time of the Hang Dynasty in China, over 2,000 years ago.
+The shar-pei has a very ancient history.
+It is not known quite how far back this goes, but some statues have a strong resemblance to the breed that date back to the time of the Hang Dynasty in China, over 2,000 years ago.

-The breed was officially recognized by the American Kennel Club in the late eighties.
+The breed was officially recognized by the (AKC) in the late 1980s.
 Since then, while still cherished by enthusiasts, their popularity has waned somewhat and this has been of benefit to the breed in terms of responsible breeding programs being more common, but the fallout from that time is still apparent.

 If they do need a bath, the biggest concern is ensuring that, if they are particularly wrinkly, you properly dry in between the folds.
 They can be prone to skin infections.
 They may also need their mouth cleaned after eating.

 They are not keen on roughhousing and it is important that training is done using positive reinforcement methods.
-Trying to force a Shar-Pei to comply will usually not end well.
-They are known for their stubborn and willful nature, and patience and commitment will be required to guarantee success.
+Trying to force a shar-pei to comply will usually not end well.

 Common Health Problems

-The Shar-Pei can be prone to a number of different health conditions.
-Many of these are likely attributable to the irresponsible overbreeding that occurred when their popularity exploded in the eighties.
+The shar-pei can be prone to many different health conditions.
+Many of these are likely attributable to the irresponsible overbreeding that occurred when their popularity exploded in the 1980s.

 They are also classed as a brachycephalic, or flat-faced, breed and this can mean that they are less tolerant of heat and great care should be taken when they are exposed to hotter weather and when exercising.